huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 [Remember that what you now have was once among the things you only hoped for.](https://www.goodreads.com/quotes/169009-do-not-spoil-what-you-have-by-desiring-what-you) There is a version of yourself 10 years from now that is begging this version of yourself to enjoy where you currently are.
 [Don’t neglect the gold in your own back yard.](https://www.goodreads.com/quotes/182524-don-t-neglect-the-gold-in-your-own-back-yard) Be content.

-[If you look at what you have in life, you'll always have more.
-If you look at what you don't have in life, you'll never have enough.](https://www.goodreads.com/quotes/10179235-if-you-look-at-what-you-have-in-life-you-ll) You are already as perfect as you are now.
+[If you look at what you have in life, you’ll always have more.
+If you look at what you don’t have in life, you’ll never have enough.](https://www.goodreads.com/quotes/10179235-if-you-look-at-what-you-have-in-life-you-ll) You are already as perfect as you are now.

 Even if you don’t have all the things you want, be grateful for the things you don’t have that you don’t want.

 [If you’re going to pursue “more”, remember to keep your life balanced, especially in terms of your health and relationships.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/) [Don’t let the pursuit of more stop you from enjoying what you already have.](https://aliabdaal.com/newsletter/30-lessons-for-my-30s/) [Never let the quest for more distract you from the beauty of enough.](https://x.com/SahilBloom/status/1607057493762658306?lang=en) Enough is enough.
 Moderation and harmony is key.
 Everything in balance.
 Find the sweet spot.

 [Life is only 4000 weeks long.](https://www.amazon.de/-/en/Oliver-Burkeman/dp/0374159122) Make the rest of your life the best of your life.
-[Don't live the same year 75 times and call it a life.](https://www.goodreads.com/quotes/1346035-don-t-live-the-same-year-75-times-and-call-it) Inject some planned spontaneity and adventures into your days.
+[Don’t live the same year 75 times and call it a life.](https://www.goodreads.com/quotes/1346035-don-t-live-the-same-year-75-times-and-call-it) Inject some planned spontaneity and adventures into your days.
 Every time you do something that is one less time you could do it — cherish every moment of your life like it is your last — because it very likely might be.
 Every single thing you do today is something that your ninety-year-old self would wish they could go back and do.
 The good old days are happening RIGHT NOW.

 Smile often.
 Laugh more.
 A day without laughter is a day wasted.
 Be funny.
 Be playful.
 Be cheerful.
 Chill out.
 Have fun.
 Don’t panic.
 [Calmness is a superpower.](https://stephango.com/calmness)

 [The more seriously you take yourself, the unhappier you’re going to be.](https://x.com/naval/status/1298724798655168514) The more you can laugh at yourself, the happier you’ll be.
 The less you talk about your shame, the more of it you have.
 Learn to laugh at yourself.
 Literally, in three generations, no one will even remember your name.

 Take a deep breath.
 Relax.
 Enjoy each moment in life.
 [Life moves pretty fast.
-If you don't stop and look around once in a while, you could miss it.](https://www.youtube.com/watch?v=vsYBtfQ3QDo)
+If you don’t stop and look around once in a while, you could miss it.](https://www.youtube.com/watch?v=vsYBtfQ3QDo)

 Let shit go.
 Choose to be happy.
 You can’t wait until life isn’t hard anymore, before you decide to be happy.
 You live longer once you realize that any time spent being unhappy is wasted.